 Welford is a land of contrasts—wide coolibah-lined waters and grey alluvial channels of the Barcoo River slice a brown and green swathe through Mitchell grass plains and arid mulga woodlands.
 Golden-green spinifex and white-barked ghost gums grow atop a vivid backdrop of red sand dunes.

 Majestic river red gums line the Barcoo River, the southern boundary of the 124,000ha park.
-Varied habitats create vital refuges for wildlife, including rare yellow-footed rock-wallabies and mulga parrots.
+Varied habitats create vital refuges for wildlife, including mulga parrots and the vulnerable yellow-footed rock-wallaby.

 Read more about the nature, culture and history of the parks of Central West Queensland

 Everything in Welford National Park is protected, including plants, animals and heritage sites and artefacts.
 Please appreciate, respect and help care for Welford’s outstanding natural and cultural values by leaving things as you find them, and encouraging others to do the same.

 Please read looking after parks in Central West Queensland.

 Each park in Central West Queensland has unique attributes.
 They are managed to conserve their natural condition and protect their cultural resources and values.
 See the Welford National Park Management Plan 2011 for more details about the national park's management.

 ph (07) 4658 6930